-Such has been the influence of Sama-veda on the Indian classical music and dance.
-So much so that the very essence of classical Indian music and dance tradition is rooted in the sonic and musical dimensions of the Sama-veda itself.
-The Samaveda, in addition to singing and chanting, mentions instruments and also the specific rules and regulations of playing them, so as to preserves the sanctity of those ancient instruments.
+Such has been the influence of Sama-veda on Indian classical music and dance.
+So much so that the very essence of classical Indian music and dance tradition is rooted in the sonic and musical dimensions of the Sama-Veda itself.
+In addition to singing and chanting, the Samaveda mentions instruments and the specific rules and regulations of playing them to preserve the sanctity of those ancient instruments.

 The Yajur Veda

-The earliest and most ancient layer of Yajurveda, Samhita includes about 1,875 verses, that are distinct yet borrowed from and built upon the foundation of verses in Rigveda.
-The middle layer includes the Satapatha Brahmana, one of the largest Brahmana texts in the Vedic collection.
+The earliest and most ancient layer of Yajur Veda Samhita includes about 1,875 verses that are distinct yet borrowed from and built upon the foundation of verses in Rigveda.
+The middle layer includes the Satapatha Brahmana, one of the most extensive Brahmana texts in the Vedic collection.

 The Atharva Veda

-A late addition to the Vedic Scriptures, the word owes its roots to Sanskrit and the widely used epithet for the scripture is ‘the Veda of Magic formulas’.
-As it sides with popular culture and tradition of the day rather than preaching religious and spiritual teachings, it is more often viewed not in connection with the three other Vedas, but as a discrete scripture.
+A late addition to the Vedic scriptures, the word owes its roots to Sanskrit, and the widely used epithet for the scripture is ‘the Veda of Magic formulas.’
+It sides with popular culture and tradition of the day rather than preaching religious and spiritual teachings.
+It is often viewed not in connection with the three other Vedas but as a discrete scripture.

-The Arthava Veda still finds its relevance in today’s contemporary society as it has been a pioneer in influencing the modern medicine and healthcare, culture and religious celebrations and even literary tradition in the Indian sub-continent as it contains the oldest known mention of the Indic literary genre.
-The fourth and final of the revered text of the Hindu dharma still is one of the most cherished books for any Vedic scholar today.
+The Atharva Veda still finds its relevance in today’s contemporary society.
+It has been a pioneer in influencing modern medicine and healthcare, culture and religious celebrations, and even literary tradition in the Indian subcontinent.
+It contains the oldest known mention of the Indic literary genre.
+The fourth and final of the four Vedas is still one of the most cherished books today for any Vedic scholar.